sap218/jabberwocky/docs/README.md

 evolve	0.4746729555593563
 ```

+##### Plotting
+Users can request a bar plot of the top N ranked terms (defult 30).

 ---

 ### arise
-Enhances ontology classes with new annotations - these new annotations can be derived from the `bite` output (synonyms).
+Enhances ontology classes with new annotations.
+Users will provide a list of annotations, which can be derived from the `bite` output (synonyms).

 A dataframe should be provided with three columns, the annotation (e.g. synonym), class (exact match in ontology), and tag:
 ```